 Our solutions address the programming of devices.
 Semiconductor devices are a large, growing market, both in terms of devices and bits programmed.
-According to World Semiconductor Trade Statistics ("WSTS") in February 2014, semiconductor device revenues experienced a 4.8% increase for the full year 2013 compared to 2012, primarily spurred by consistent, steady growth across nearly all regions and product categories.
-For 2014, a 4.1% semiconductor revenue growth is forecast according to WSTS.
-Semiconductor Industry Association ("SIA"), which represents U.S. semiconductor companies, recently reported the highest ever sales for the month of January, which marks over 11 straight months of year over year growth.
-Markets that are expected to be key growth drivers include smartphones, tablets, e-readers, portable media players, set top boxes, televisions, automotive electronics, and new household appliances filled with electronics.
-The demand for more electronics is a trend, and this growth is driving the semiconductor industry.
+According to World Semiconductor Trade Statistics ("WSTS") in February 2015, semiconductor device revenues experienced a 9.9% increase for the year 2014 compared to 2013, due to consistent, steady growth across nearly all regions and product categories.
+Semiconductor Industry Association (SIA), representing U.S. leadership in semiconductor manufacturing and design, recently reported that the industry has achieved record sales in two consecutive years and is well-positioned for continued growth in 2015 and beyond.